internetfriendsforever/workshops.today/tutorials/ppp.md

 ### Functions

+When there's a word followed by round brackets `()`, it means that we're using a function.

 When we write `document.createElement('canvas')`, the `document` part is a variable referencing the _HTML document_.
 The `document` object has many functions that we can use, for example for creating elements.

 Let us try a metaphor: